yetanothergithubaccount/ObsPi/README.md

 The dsoserver can be accessed in the same WiFi network with a browser:

 Display all available DSO visibility plots for tonight either as graphs or list:

 ```http://111.222.333.4:44444/tonight```

 ```http://111.222.333.4:44444/tonight/list```

-Display the best visible DSOs in the South which are above 10 degrees altitude
+Display the best visible DSOs in the South which are above 10 degrees altitude either as graphs or list:

 ```http://111.222.333.4:44444/best/S/10.0```

 ```http://111.222.333.4:44444/best/S/10.0/list```

 ![M5 visibility plot](https://github.com/yetanothergithubaccount/ObsPi/blob/master/sky/dso/DSO_M5_16.06.2024.png)